dashqrcodes/dashqrcodes/README.md

 ### The Short Version

-One of those non-technical founders thats very close to the problem, and because of Claude Code, I'm now building the solution in full-time startup mode building an MVP for a funral pilot.
 California native.
 Proud girl dad (19 & 23).
+Empty nester.

-Empty nester 23 years at LAFD witnessing people die and then become forgotten.Retired to build DASH after a friend and fellow firefighter, **Kelly Wong**, died in the line of duty.
-So that he wouldn't be forgotten, I replaced the dash symbol between the dates of birth and death with a metal QR code that shows his slideshow tribute.
+23 years at LAFD witnessing people die and then become forgotten.
+A friend and fellow firefighter died in the line of duty.
+So that he wouldn't be forgotten, I replaced the dash symbol between the dates of birth and death with a metal QR code that shows his photo slideshow tribute.
 That process was more difficult than it should have been so I launched DASH.

+Non-technical founder that is very close to the problem, and because of Claude Code, I'm prompting my butt off to build the solution.

+I'm crazy excited and really proud of myself for having validated the idea by helping a local L.A. funeral home serve over 400 paying customers using analog methods to earn over $70k in revenue, 30k printed keepsakes, $0 CAC, 5,000 work hours saved, 100% profit increases.
+Even though I have no clue what the heck dsdssaadaadaa I'm doing, I'm not letting that stop me.

+Full-time startup mode building the MVP for a local funeral home in L.A.
+(LITERALLY I'M ZERO TO ONE)!
+It's a big personal step for me as it's my first ever software endeavor and I have a real paying customers!
+This is one small step in the massive AI journey I am on.

-That was the beginning.
+This is the beginning.

 ---

-### What we're Building
+### What I'm Building

 <table>
 <tr>
 <td width="50%">

-**DASH Memories** makes a beautiful way to remember a loved one by allowing users to easily add video stories of their loved ones onto print-on-demand by adding a DASH QR code in the design/check-out step for: printed cards, bronze plaques, urns, photo blocks, etc. Once the order is fullfilled, just scan the keepsake with your phone to see a life story.
+**DASH Memories** makes a beautiful way to remember a loved.

+What started by allowing users to easily add video stories of their loved ones onto print-on-demand QR code on printed cards, bronze plaques, urns, photo blocks, etc. to see a life story has evolved into an AI app that will allow users to "step into their photographs" -a Sora like experience connected to your phone's camera roll for your memories.

-I validated this on foot.
-Funeral homes in L.A. and S.F.
-Door-to-door.
-One family at a time.
-0 to 1.
-At the request of a funeral customer, I included printed products in 2022.
-Serendipitous moment: the first printed order was fulfilled at 4Printings on El Camino Real in Mt.
-View, CA in the exact building that was formerly the Byte Shop that, in 1976, sold the very first Apple computers from Steve Jobs and Steven Woznicak.
+Easter egg: the first printed order was fulfilled at 4Printings on El Camino Real in Mt.
+View, CA in the exact building that was formerly the Byte Shop that, in 1976, sold the very first Apple computers from Steve Jobs and Steven Wozniak.

 - 400+ paying customers
 - 30,000+ printed cards and keepsakes